 Cost recoveries are to be entered as negative values.

 2.12.
 The BPDT requires the reporting of actual and forecast costs for RIIO-T1 and the forecast costs for RIIO-T2 (2021/22-2025/26).
 It also contains the 5 years beyond (2027-2031) which will be used to provide a 5 year rolling forecast during RIIO-T2.
+For the avoidance of doubt, all tables requiring annual historical data must be fully reconcilable to the latest published Regulatory Reporting Pack.

 2.13.
 A financial year for the provision of information required will be a period of 12 months commencing on 1 April of each year and ending on 31 March of the following calendar year.

 2.14.
 The base year (price base) for costs is 2018/19, therefore, all costs should be provided in 2018/19 prices.
-Ofgem will provide the CPIH indices to use for deflation/inflation purposes.
+RPI will be used for inflation to the end of the last year of RIIO-1 and CPIH will be used for inflation from the start of the first year of RIIO-2.
+G46 to H68 of the Universal Data sheet provide the year average inflation to be used for each year.

 2.15.
-Note, at the time of publishing (March 2019), complete monthly inflation data for 2018/19 were not available and an estimate has been used in the BPDT.
-Final inflation data will be circulated once it becomes available.
-As a matter of governance, each TO is to enter the final 2018/19 inflation figures for both CPIH and RPI into their version of the BPDT.
-The 2018/19 CPIH figure is to be entered into cell M50 and N50 of “Universal Data” tab, and the 2018/19 RPI figure is to be entered into cell J50 and K50 of “Universal Data” tab prior to business plan submission in July 2019.
+Unless otherwise stated in this document or in the BPDT, actual financial values should be provided in £ million to a minimum of three decimal places.

 2.16.
-Unless otherwise stated in this document or in the BPDT, actual financial values should be provided in £ million to a minimum of three decimal places.
-Financial values should reconcile with audited regulatory accounts.
-Each TO is required to provide all actual financial data to the highest reasonable level of accuracy available from their source systems, and commensurate with the purpose for which such data is intended, taking into consideration the appropriate allocations that are necessary to complete the tables.
+Financial values should reconcile with audited regulatory accounts for historical years for which audited regulatory accounts have been produced.
+Each licensee is required to provide all actual financial data to the highest reasonable level of accuracy available from their source systems, and commensurate with the purpose for which such data is intended, taking into consideration the appropriate allocations that are necessary to complete the tables.

 2.17.
 All tables are to be completed exclusive of real price effects (RPE).
 Tables are to be completed inclusive of ongoing efficiency (i.e. ‘frontier shift’).